10 Ways You Should Be Disrupting Your Call Center!

 OK Back to Culture!
-Through the 25 years of running a contact center we have tried many different methods of trying to figure out what methods and what traits we look for when hiring customer service associates our center.
-Through all the years of trial and error, of trying everything from personality tests, job test and different interview tactics we believe we have found what we believe is the best method/system for getting the best associates in our contact center.
+Through the 25 years of running a contact center, we have tried many different methods of trying to figure out what methods and what traits we look for when hiring customer service associates at our center.
+Through all the years of trial and error, of trying everything from personality tests, job tests, and different interview tactics we believe we have found what we believe is the best method/system for getting the best associates in our contact center.

 You Must Understand your Culture!

 Does your organization really know what type of a person it wants?
 What are you really looking for when hiring customer service associates.
 Anyone can look at a resume, see experience in the same job and hire.
 Just basing your hiring on that is a HUGE mistake especially in a call center environment where there are close quarters and the job can be very difficult at times.
 It is more important to have the RIGHT person that fits your company than the so-called BEST person.
 I know that sounds crazy but we have found it to absolutely be true